CompuTec/computec-docs/docs/wms/administrator-guide/installation/overview.md

 ### Install CompuTec.ProcessForce.API *

-Install CompuTec.ProcessForce.API for customers utilizing ProcessForce.
-This step is essential for ensuring compatibility with the ProcessForce solution.
+Install CompuTec.ProcessForce.API for customers utilizing CompuTec ProcessForce.
+This step is essential for ensuring compatibility with the CompuTec ProcessForce solution.
 :::info
-    Please uninstall the previous version of the ProcessForce API first.
+    Please uninstall the previous version of the CompuTec ProcessForce API first.
 :::
    ![CT PF API](./media/overview/ct-pf-api.png)